The main purpose of this website is to talk about the novels I've written, translated, and published together with my sister Kate.

 Tokyo South follows the adventures of a Mormon missionary in Japan during the late 1970s.
 This largely autobiographical account depicts an overzealous religious bureaucracy turning the gospel into a cynical game of numbers and spiritual one-upmanship.

 Previous publications, including links to stories I wrote for The New Era and translations for Digital Manga Publishing, are listed in my bibliography.
 My translations of Fuyumi Ono's Twelve Kingdoms novels can be read on this website or downloaded as ebooks.

-Corrections, clarifications, and suggestions are always welcome.
-If you'd like to toss a few quarters into the cup, you can always buy a book (with, of course, no obligation to actually read it).
+Background patterns courtesy of Gokuraku Ho-Ten and Subtle Patterns.
+Corrections and clarifications are welcome.
+If you'd like to toss a few quarters into the cup, you can always buy a book (and you don't even have to actually read it).